tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   model_1 = nn.fit(X, y, validation_split=0.3, epochs=200)
   ```

 * The `mean_squared_error` loss function is used to compile the model, since the output is continuous because this is a regression model.
+Also, as additional metric, we defined `mse`.

 * Note that in the  `fit()` method the `validation_split` parameter is used.
 This parameter is a float number between `0` and `1` that reserves a fraction of the data for validation; it can be used as an alternative to the `train_test_split` method of `sklearn`.